vivek87799/GoogleTrendsIngestStore/README.md

 ### [Data stagging layer] Kafka Cluster:
 A kafka cluster with three brokers have been built to stage the data between the ingestion and data store layers

+### BigQuery:
+Once the data is persisted on the google cloud storage, data flow is triggered to move the data from gcs to bigquery.

 ### Airflow:
 The workflow of the data ingestion pipeline consists of two tasks and one sensor.
 - Task 1: Ingest the data from the google trends api and pushes it to the kafka topic